DeclarativeHub/ReactiveKit/README.md

 }
 ```

 A signal represents the sequence of events.
 The most important thing you can do on the sequence is observe the events it generates.
 Events are received by the *observer*.
-Observer is nothing more than a function that accepts an event.
+An observer is nothing more than a function that accepts an event.

 ```swift
 /// Represents a type that receives events. public typealias Observer<Element, Error: Swift.Error> = (Event<Element, Error>) -> Void
 ```

 ## Signals

 We have seen the protocol that defines signals, but what about the implementation?
 Let us implement a basic signal type!

 ```swift
 public struct Signal<Element, Error: Swift.Error>: SignalProtocol {